 Oh, right, sorry about that.
 Let me start over.

 I started doing immunological modelling of HIV with Lindi Wahl and really enjoyed it.
 We came up with a series of papers, which involved applying my Impulsive Differential Equations skills to drug-taking in order to create a complex HIV model and then use that to discuss drug resistance.
-This led to my most recent paper on adherence (which started life as a collaboration with Lindi, but she kindly pushed me out of the nest), which is one of the very few to deal with the question of adherence.
+This led to one of the few papers to deal with the question of adherence (it started life as a collaboration with Lindi, but she kindly pushed me out of the nest).
 Which is a shame, as the US department of health and human services called it the most urgent unanswered question in HIV research.

 My second postdoc was at UCLA, which everyone in Canada thought was a dream come true, but being Australian I'd experienced actual warmth before, so I seemed to fit right in.
 I was part of the Disease Modelling Group in the School of Medicine, working on epidemiological models of HIV under Sally Blower.
 And that still sounds fancy.